 Cold calling is outdated and ineffective

-More calls equals more sales – quality and quantity
+More calls equal more sales – quality and quantity

 As is often said in sales – business development representatives must live on the intersection of quality and quantity.
 In other words, they must be mindful of both in order to achieve the best results.

-In B2B cold calling, more calls does not equal more sales!
+In B2B cold calling, more calls do not equal more sales!
 Quality of those calls is equally important.
 However, all salesmen should have established quotas they should reach within an 8 hour period.